-Marketing or sales operations can provide insights about which revenue channels are performing best.
+Marketing, sales operations and customer service teams all can provide insights about which revenue channels are performing best.
 Sales can communicate what they are learning from existing customers and prospects they are speaking with, together with any feedback received on the GTM strategy.

 Key SaaS Revenue Goals

 All SaaS businesses have a set of key revenue objectives, which always need to be top of mind for a revenue team:

 - Profitability - Primarily influenced by Monthly or Annual Recurring Revenue (MRR/ARR)

 - Cash - Customer acquisition is costly from a marketing and sales resource perspective initially as revenue is paid back in monthly increments through subscription payments.
 This is known as the Customer Acquisition Cost (CAC) and is a vital metric in determining Profitability.
 CAC should be less than twelve months.
 A customer’s Long Term Value (LTV) should be greater than three times the CAC for startup SaaS companies.

 - Growth - This metric is a no-brainer.
 However, revenue growth, market share growth and market awareness/coverage growth are all important targets, especially for start-ups.

 - Market share - Capturing a significant portion of a SaaS domain is also a consideration.

 To simplify these goals, the three keys to SaaS success are: